nikhilmishra712/UNIbuzz/README.md

 # UNIbuzz
+ the buzz in the university.
-# 🎉 Event Management Website
+# 🎉 college Event Management Website

 A responsive and interactive website designed to manage and showcase events.
 Built with **HTML**, **CSS**, and **JavaScript**, this project serves as a front-end template for event planners, organizations, or venues to display upcoming events, allow users to register, and share details.